Skip to content

 Campus Life

-The University provides many opportunities and support for co-curricular and extra-curricular activities to help enrich students' campus experience.
-Besides academic societies which are composed of students studying the same programme/major, there are different student interest clubs on campus that appeal to the varied interests of students and contribute to the objectives of a broadly-based liberal arts education.
+The University provides many opportunities and support for co-curricular and extra-curricular learnings to help enrich students' campus experience.
+Besides academic societies which are composed of students studying the same programme/major, there are different student interest clubs on campus that appeal to the varied interests of students and contribute to the objectives of a broad based liberal arts education.
 Students are also engaged in the University policy-making processes, in which student voices are addressed through the Student Representatives in the Court, Council, Senate and various levels of committees and user groups.